About Duke Lutherans

 Duke Lutherans is a community “called to life together”—and we try to take the “together” part of that seriously.
 Here’s what that means to us:

 We are called to life together on CAMPUS.
 This means gathering for Evening Prayer and fellowship meals, Bible studies and Pub Theology, game nights and conversations over coffee…lots of coffee.
-We gather as undergraduate, graduate, and professional school students and welcome ALL as siblings in Christ.
+We gather as undergraduate, graduate, and professional school students and welcome ALL of God's beloved children

 We are called to life together in our two local partner CONGREGATIONS, St. Paul’s (ELCA) and Grace (LCMS).
 This means sharing home-cooked meals, worshipping together, and sharing life with 8-year olds, 80-year olds…and everyone in between.